AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedDifficultyGenerationModel.md

 The vector below controls how far the enemy feature value should be generated.

-Let's say our model decides to make 100 maximum health as our base.
+Let's say our model decides to make 100 maximum health as our base value for enemy.

 A standard deviation of 10 would make the model generate an enemy with the maximum health between 90 and 110.